aave/aave-utilities/README.md

 Given that the Aave Ui has decentralized hosting with IPFS, it makes sense to not require any API keys to run the UI, but this means only public rpc endpoints are used which are quickly rate limited.
-To account for this, Aave has publushed a [caching server](https://github.com/aave/aave-ui-caching-server) to perform contract queries on one server, then serve this data to all frontend users through a graphQL endpoint.
+To account for this, Aave has published a [caching server](https://github.com/aave/aave-ui-caching-server) to perform contract queries on one server, then serve this data to all frontend users through a graphQL endpoint.